cornell-dti/trends-in-web-dev-website/docs/express.md

 # Introduction to HTTP Methods

 When you want to visit a website in your browser, you send a request to the server asking for information.
 These requests have different types including POST, GET, PUT, PATCH, and DELETE.
-We’ll primarily be concerning ourselves POST and GET.
-Here are MDN’s definitions:
+We'll primarily be concerning ourselves POST and GET.
+Here are MDN's definitions:

 - GET - The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.
 - POST - The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.